Some general advice about using copyrighted material is provided below. This section of the guide also provides specific guidance on:

 The Classroom Use Exception

-When the Classroom Use Exception applies to your situation, as it does in only limited cases, it is absolutely clear regarding the rights it gives you.
+When the Classroom Use Exception applies to your situation, as it does in only limited cases, the rights it gives you are absolutely clear.

 To qualify, you must be teaching face-to-face in a classroom setting at a non-profit educational institution.
 In such a setting, the exception gives you the right to perform or display any copyrighted works at any length.
 Examples of the kinds of activities this would permit: